Lisa Wexler: Early life and education

-Lisa was born and raised in Woodmere, New York.
+Lisa Wexler was born and raised in Woodmere, New York.
 She graduated from Lawrence High School, a public school located in Lawrence, New York.
-Lisa graduated with Honors from The Johns Hopkins University with a Bachelor of Arts in Political Science in 1981.
+She graduated with Honors from The Johns Hopkins University with a Bachelor of Arts in Political Science in 1981.
 She received her Juris Doctor from The New York University School of Law in 1984, where she won the American Jurisprudence Award for Excellence in Constitutional Law.
 She entered the New York Bar in 1985 and the Connecticut Bar in 1991.

 Legal career

 During law school, Wexler worked for the Real Estate Finance Division of the New York State Attorney General.
 Immediately after law school, Wexler joined the law firm of Milbank, Tweed, Hadley & McCloy as an associate.
 In 1987, Wexler established her own law firm, originally based in Irvington, New York and later in Westport, CT.
 Primary areas of practice included contracts, commercial and residential real estate, and trusts, estates and probate matters.
 In 2013, in a special election, Wexler won a contested election for Probate Judge for District 50, Westport/Weston for a one-year term.
 She ran unopposed in 2014 and is currently serving a four-year term.

 Lisa Wexler is currently serving, by legislative appointment, on the Connecticut Juvenile Justice Policy Oversight Committee ("JJPOC") Commission for Juvenile Justice, a committee authorized by statute to report to the legislature on recommendations to reform the Connecticut juvenile justice system.
 She is serving her third year on the committee.

 Lisa Wexler also served on the Westport Planning and Zoning Commission from 1997-1999 and was elected to the Westport Zoning Board of Appeals, serving from 1999–2003.